|Cone's 1952 Bowman football card.|

 June 21, 1948 – Novelist Ian McEwan was born in Aldershot, England.

 June 21, 1951 – The Evergreen Courant reported, under the headline “Local Masonic Lodge Elects New Officers,” that at a recent meeting of Greening Lodge No. 53, A.F.A.M., new officers for the ensuing year were elected.
 They were Alfred Long, worshipful master; Lloyd G. Hart, senior warden; A.B.
 Hansen, junior warden; F.L.
 Cardwell, treasurer; Robert Glass, secretary; Robert Quarles, senior deacon; Clarence Carrier, junior deacon; Ed Carrier, tyler; E.A.
-Brown, marshall; Sam Granade, chaplain; Loftin Shell and Frank Britt, stewards.
+Brown, marshal; Sam Granade, chaplain; Loftin Shell and Frank Britt, stewards.

 June 21, 1951 – The Evergreen Courant reported that Edward Evers and James Hassell had represented Evergreen High School at Boys State at the University of Alabama.